Hinduism in Bangladesh

-Hinduism is the second largest religious affiliation in People's Republic of Bangladesh, as according to the Official 2022 Census of Bangladesh, approximately 13.1 million people responded that they were Hindus, constituting 7.95% out of the total population of 165.15 million people.
-In terms of population, Bangladesh is the third-largest Hindu populated country of the world, just after India and Nepal.
-Hinduism is the second-largest religion in 61 out of 64 districts of Bangladesh, but there is no Hindu majority district in Bangladesh.
+Hinduism is the second largest religion in Bangladesh, as according to the 2022 Census of Bangladesh, approximately 13.1 million people responded as Hindus, constituting 7.95% of the nation.
+This differs greatly from the religious demographics of the Bangladeshi diaspora, where 21% follow Hinduism.

+Bangladesh is the third-largest Hindu populated country in the world by population, after India and Nepal.
+Hinduism is the second-largest religion in 61 of 64 districts in Bangladesh, but there are no Hindu majority districts in Bangladesh.